garyongguanjie/learning-pyspark/README.md

 Documenting my learnings of pyspark as I learn them.

-This repository aims to enable data scientists and machine learning engineers to get up to speed with pyspark.
+This repository aims to enable data scientists, data engineers and machine learning engineers to get up to speed with pyspark.

 ✅ Zero Setup with colab\
 ✅ Step by step tutorials\
 ✅ Increasing difficulty of tutorials\
-✅ Covers tabular,NLP and recommendation problems
+✅ Covers tabular, NLP and recommendation problems

 Since I am new to spark/pyspark please submit a pull request or create an issue if you spot any error.